RachelSa/regenerating-dinosaurs/README.md

   - Tasks can only be run daily, hourly, or every ten minutes with Scheduler.
 For cases where different time intervals are needed, use a [custom clock process](https://devcenter.heroku.com/articles/scheduled-jobs-custom-clock-processes).
   - In rare cases, jobs scheduled with Heroku Scheduler may be skipped or run twice.
 Check Heroku's documentation for [alternatives and task monitoring options](https://devcenter.heroku.com/articles/scheduler#known-issues-and-alternatives).

-## Part 1: Using the Admin Dashboard, Create a Heroku App with the Heroku Scheduler Add-on
+## Part 1: Create a Heroku App with the Heroku Scheduler Add-on

 ### Description